Meharab/Generative-PFP/README.md

 This game basically picks a random Winner among a number of players.
 The host determines entry fees and max number of player.
 After the join of all the player with entry fees the game starts and picks a winner.
 The winner gets all the entry fees of other players including his.

 ## How we built it
 The smart contract is built with Solidity, Hardhat, OpenZeppelin and deployed on Polygon network.
-Also ChainLink VRF is used for randomness.
 For node provider service Quick Node is been used.
 As for the the frontend Next.js framework and ether.js are been used and Web3Modal is used for set up the wallet.
-Also The Graph is been used for catching the events from smart-contract to show on front-end.

 ## Challenges we ran into
 We all know blockchain is very deterministic in nature.
 So, randomness is a very big issue for Blockchain but thanks to ChainLink VRF function by which blockchain can communicate with outside data.
 Also implementing the graph is very big challenging too.
 It was very important to catching all the events from blockchain.
 So that it can be rendered on front-end.